Mick Turner: Biography

-Mick Turner, born in 1960, grew up in Black Rock, Victoria.
+Turner, grew up in Black Rock, Victoria.
 In 1979, Turner (as Mick Sick), on guitar, formed Sick Things in Melbourne alongside Gary Hirst (as Gary Sick) on drums, Dugald Mackenzie (as Dugald Bluuuugh) on vocals and Geoff Martyr (as Geoff Sick) on bass guitar.

 Tim Peacock of Record Collector magazine opined that the group were "Arguably the city's [i.e. Melbourne's] rawest hardcore outfit".
 They recorded a single, "Committed to Suicide" (1985) before Turner and Mackenzie left in 1982.
 It also appeared on their posthumous album, The Sounds of Silence on Shock Records (1989).
 Australian musicologist, Ian McFarlane, has written that "the records featured ferocious guitar riffs and distorted vocals, displaying the band's penchant for flat-out, Black Flag-style hardcore punk."

 In 1982 Turner formed Fungus Brains as a proto-grunge and punk rock group with Simon Adams on bass guitar, Peter Maddick on trumpet, Geoff Marks on vocals and saxophone, Simon Sleigh on guitar and drums, and Andrew Walpole on drums and guitar.
 Their debut album, Ron Pistos Real World, was released in 1983.
 McFarlane described it as "a stylistic collision of punk, Birthday Party trappings, avant no-wave jazzy noise and a dozen other reference points."
 That group went into hiatus when Turner joined the Moodists, in April 1983.

 The Moodists were a rock group which had formed in 1980, with Turner aboard the line-up was Dave Graney on lead vocals, Steve Miller on guitar, Clare Moore on drums and Chris Walsh on bass guitar.
 McFarlane writes that Turner was "adding his squalling guitar work to the band's unnerving, avant-garage rock noise."
 In October 1983, as a member of the Moodists, Turner relocated to London.
 They issued their debut studio album, Thirsty's Calling, in April 1984.
 The Moodists toured Europe and the United States before returning to Australia in November that year.
 They supported the Australian leg of a tour by UK group, Public Image Ltd, after which Turner left to reconvene Fungus Brains.

-Fungus Brains released a self-titled album in 1986 but Turner at which time Turner was also playing with Venom P. Stinger in 1985 with former Sick Things bandmate Mackenzie on lead vocals, Alan Secher-Jensen (who had played in Brainshack with Mackenzie, as well as Beachnuts) on bass guitar and Jim White on drums (ex-People with Chairs Up Their Noses, Feral Dinosaurs).
+Fungus Brains released a self-titled album in 1986.
+Turner was also playing with Venom P. Stinger in 1985 alongside former Sick Things bandmate Mackenzie on lead vocals, Alan Secher-Jensen (who had played in Brainshack with Mackenzie, as well as Beachnuts) on bass guitar and Jim White on drums (ex-People with Chairs Up Their Noses, Feral Dinosaurs).
 McFarlane explained that the group "took the experimental avant-garde route to its logical conclusion with an unnerving sound that thrived on raw energy, a complex rhythmic base and unconventional song structures."